PriyaGeek10/Konnichiwa-World/README.md

 # Konnichiwa-World
 My first Github repository
 This is a blockchain code repository.
-Will write my hello world code here.
+Starting with Hello world here.